jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d70862e066dac7142a6d798
+id: 5d7086d4066dac7142a6d799
-title: Part 70
+title: Part 71
 challengeType: 0
-dashedName: part-70
+dashedName: part-71
 ---

 # --description--

-At the end of the string you just added after the ending quote mark, add `+ inventory` to add the contents of the inventory to the end of the string.
+At the end of the `if` statement inside the `buyWeapon` function, add an `else` statement.
+Inside the `else` statement, set `text.innerText` to equal "You do not have enough gold to buy a weapon.".

 # --hints--